astiob/mplayer2/DOCS/man/en/vo.rst

         Enable gamma-correct scaling by working in linear light.
 This makes use of sRGB textures and framebuffers.
         This option forces the options 'indirect' and 'gamma'.
-        NOTE: for BT.709 colorspaces, a gamma of 2.35 is assumed.
-For other YUV colorspaces, 2.2 is assumed.
+        NOTE: for YUV colorspaces, gamma 2.2 is assumed.
 RGB input is always assumed to be in sRGB.
+        This option is not really useful, as gamma-correct scaling does not have much influence on typical video playback.

     pbo
         Enable use of PBOs.
 This is faster, but can sometimes lead to